Enhanced Smart Card Reader Support:

 Please see the list of supported CCID-complaint card

-reader devices for the RX300 in the vSpace Pro 11 release notes starting on
+reader devices for the RX300 in the release notes available in our download center.

 To verify the smartcard/smartcard reader functionality, you can